Back to school bus safety is a number one priority

 Parents can also equip their students with information to help them stay safe as they wait on the side of the road for the bus to arrive.

-Moore suggests making sure nothing is dangling from backpacks, leave anything they may have dropped and telling a parent, and sitting down properly when they get on the bus.
+Moore suggests making sure nothing is dangling from backpacks, leaving anything students may have dropped in the road and telling a parent, and sitting down properly when they get on the bus.
 Bottom to bottom.
 Back to back.

-"We want to make sure the students know to get off of the bus and get out of the road as you get off of the bus don't linger near the bus, don't stand on the side of the road, we want you to take those 10 giant steps to get away from the edge of the road and get away from the side of the bus," He said.
+"We want to make sure the students know to get off of the bus and get out of the road.
+As you get off of the bus, don't linger near the bus, don't stand on the side of the road.
+We want you to take those 10 giant steps to get away from the edge of the road and get away from the side of the bus," Moore said.

 He encourages drivers not to compete with school bus road space so they can get students to school safely and in a timely fashion.